Interlaboratory Comparisons & Proficiency Test

 The implementation of accepted quality assurance practices to analytical chemistry is recognized as a prerequisite to producing data with known metrological qualities.
 Regardless of the target analyte or sample type, quality assurance and quality control are the cornerstones to analytical data validation.
 In addition to daily internal performance verifications via reference materials, a good quality assurance plan should include regular external performance evaluations for an independent assessment of analytical proficiency.

-For nearly forty years, MEL has conducted ILC exercises in association with different regional seas programmes, as well as with the global investigation of the pollution in the marine environmental programme.
-MEL conducts both regional and global IC exercises and PT for different matrix of marine environment.
+For nearly forty years, our Laboratories have conducted ILC exercises in association with different regional seas programmes, as well as with the global investigation of the pollution in the marine environmental programme.
+We conduct both regional and global IC exercises and PT for different matrix of marine environment.
 For regional studies, the participation is generally limited; the objective of such a study is to provide participants with information on their analytical proficiency.
 For the global studies, the subject material is often sent out to ~200 laboratories world-wide.

 On-going Interlaboratory comparisons